Aeroluna/LunaCoopMod/README.md

 These changes should make Thors much more competitive.

-- Buffed Infernal Plating upgrade to additionally increase Hellbat/Hellion hp by 40.
+- Buffed Infernal Plating upgrade to additionally increase Hellbat/Hellion life by 40.

-Increased Hellion/Hellbat health should make mineral dumping into them more efficient and make them more viable as a frontline.
+Increased Hellion/Hellbat life should make mineral dumping into them more efficient and make them more viable as a frontline.

 - Added Widow Mines.
   - Added Hellburst Payload upgrade, which increases Sentinel Missile direct damage by 20 and splash damage by 80.